katychuang/hakyll-cssgarden/README.md

 * **Submitting theme**: If you'd like to contribute your theme, fork the repo, create a new subdirectory with your theme and site.hs files.
     * if you're using the out of the box site.hs and template files: add the file to the css directory under `default_theme` and add an option to the dropdown menu in default.html
+    * if you're contributing a whole new theme with a custom `site.hs` file, please consider contributing to [hakyll-themes](http://github.com/katychuang/hakyll-themes)

 * **Issues**: Provide a detailed report of any bugs you encounter, and open an issue on GitHub.